 Performers included Vince Gill (“Go Rest High on That Mountain”), Travis Tritt (“Why Me Lord”), Brad Paisley (“Me & Jesus”), Wynonna (“How Great Thou Art”), Alan Jackson (“He Stopped Loving Her Today”), Ronnie Milsap (“When the Grass Grows Over Me”), and more.
 Additional artists and dignitaries were present, including former First Lady Laura Bush, Tennessee Governor Bill Haslam, CBS reporter Bob Schieffer, Kenny Chesney, Garth Brooks, and more.

-One of the most moving performances, especially in retrospect, was when Randy Travis took the stage with his acoustic guitar to sing “Amazing Grace.”
+One of the most moving performances was when Randy took the stage with his acoustic guitar to sing “Amazing Grace.”

-Two months later in July 2013, Randy would suffer a debilitating stroke.
+Two months later in July 2013, Randy suffered a debilitating stroke, the effects of which he is still recovering from in 2022.
 Before you hit “play” on Randy’s beautiful performance, let’s rewind a bit.

 Of course, “Amazing Grace” is recognized as one of the most beloved gospel songs of all time.
 The hymn was penned by poet/clergyman John Newton is 1772.
 It has been recorded thousands of times over the last 100 years by artists from all genres.
 Notable renditions include Aretha Franklin, Elvis Presley, Ray Charles, Whitney Houston, Dolly Parton, Andrea Bocelli, Alan Jackson, and more.